 Handmade soap is a vastly different creature than store bought, so it needs a smidge of care to perform to the best of it’s ability.
 Handmade soap contains glycerin and that can retain more mositure which means if you leave it sit in water as well, it’ll just end up a big, mooshy mess.
 Always store your soap away from where it’ll be wet constantly, and if possible, use a soap dish that drains really well.
 Keeping your soap dry between showers is key.

-- Shapers & stamps are 3D printed with PLA, with is short for Polylactic Acid.
+- 3D prints are made with PLA, with is short for Polylactic Acid.
 PLA is bio-based and biodegradable because it is made from renewable sources such as sugarcane and cornstarch.

-- Tight spots can be cleaned using a toothbrush (my favourite method).
+- For cleaning soap stamps, cold water is sufficient to get them clean.
+Tight spots can be cleaned using a toothbrush (my favourite method).

-- Shapers & stamps hold a LOT of static electricity.
+- 3D prints hold a LOT of static electricity.
 Trying to keep little dust particles and fluff off them is particularly difficult.
 Take a photo and zoom in!
 So annoying.
 But, a good wipe down with isopropyl alcohol and some paper towel works wonders.